In a Nutshell

 Chapter 7 bankruptcy offers debt relief by liquidating your nonexempt properties to pay off lenders.
 Debts that aren’t cleared from the liquidation process are discharged, and you’re offered a fresh start from debt.

 Chapter 11 bankruptcies are preferred by businesses struggling with debt payment.
-These businesses get their payments reorganized for clearance within 3 to 5 years without affecting their daily operations.

-Bankruptcies work best on unsecured debts since secured debts are likely to be repossessed by debt collection agencies.
-You should consult your law firm on the best type of bankruptcy to file based on your financial situation.
+If you're considering bankruptcy, consider consulting with a law firm on the best type of bankruptcy to file based on your financial situation.

-Debt forgiveness
+Debt Forgiveness

-Other debt forgiveness programs include the following;
+Other debt forgiveness programs include the following:

 Debt and Financial Hardship Resources

-Child care
+Child Care

 CHIP is a medical insurance program for eligible low-income children in the state.

-Shelters for the homeless
+Shelters for the Homeless

 SD Cares is a funding program for eligible homeowners and renters who’re struggling with housing arrears due to the pandemic.
 It’s administered through the American Rescue Plan and the Consolidated Appropriations Act, 2021- Emergency Rental Assistance plan.